-30. Where a contract variation is required, the contract can only be varied if it is necessary in order for the goods/services to be supplied and does not change the scope of the contract (Refer 21A.
-Local Government (Functions and General) Regulations).

-- 31. When considering contract variations, any variation must also be identified as not to have affected the outcome of the initial procurement process in the view of both a reasonably skilled and experienced person having relevant expertise in the specific industry or type of work. - 32.
-For all contract variations, a formal variation agreement must be completed.
-This agreement must be signed by a person with appropriate delegation and authorisation.
+- 30. Where a contract variation is required, the contract can only be varied if it is essential for the supply and does not alter the scope of the contract (Refer 21A.
+Local Government (Functions and General) Regulations). - 31.
+Any variation must be identified as not to have affected the outcome of the initial procurement process in the view of both a reasonably skilled and experienced person that has relevant expertise in the specific industry or type of work. - 32.
+A formal variation agreement must be completed.
+This agreement must be authorised by a person with appropriate delegation and authorisation.